 \subsection{Regime diagrams}

-The primary frequencies and modes of pulsating CH$_4$-O$_2$-CO$_2$ flames, measured under various fuel flow rates, equivalence ratios, and dilution factors, are provided in Supplementary Material I. These results are also summarized in regime diagrams and frequency contour plots, as displayed in Figs. \ref{Fig_08} and \ref{Fig_09}.
-Under the current experimental configuration, pulsating flame instability was observed only under fuel-rich conditions, specifically within the equivalence ratio range of 1.18 to 2.50.
-The range of unstable equivalence ratios narrows with increasing CO$_2$ dilution (decreasing $\eta$), while its dependence on the CH$_4$ flow rate is non-monotonic -- first expanding with increasing CH$_4$ flow rate, then peaking around 0.4 SLPM, and finally shrinking to a single point.
-This trend is consistent with the results reported previously in \cite{kurdyumov2008porous}.
-The highest CH$_4$ flow rate at which flame pulsation was observed occurs near 1.32 SLPM, with the corresponding equivalence ratio and dilution factor being $\phi$ = 1.48 and $\eta$ = 1.00, respectively.
+The primary frequencies and modes of pulsating CH$_4$-O$_2$-CO$_2$ flames, measured over a range of fuel flow rates, equivalence ratios, and fuel fractions, are provided in Supplementary Material I. The regime diagrams of pulsation modes and frequency contour plots for three representative fuel flow rates are displayed in Figs. \ref{Fig_10} and \ref{Fig_11}.
+Under the present experimental configuration, pulsating flame instability occurred only for fuel-rich conditions, within the equivalence ratio range of 1.18 to 2.50.
+The range of unstable equivalence ratios narrows with increasing CO$_2$ dilution (i.e., decreasing $\eta$), while its dependence on the CH$_4$ flow rate is non-monotonic: it first broadens with increasing CH$_4$ flow rate, peaks around 0.4 SLPM (see Supplementary II for additional plots), and then contracts to a single point.
+This trend is consistent with results reported in \cite{kurdyumov2008porous}.
+The highest CH$_4$ flow rate at which flame pulsation was observed is approximately 1.32 SLPM, corresponding to $\phi$ = 1.48 and $\eta$ = 1.00.